TILOS-AI-Institute/HypergraphPartitioning/SpecPart/README.md

 # SpecPart User Guide #

 SpecPart is the first supervised spectral hypergraph partitioning framework which enhances a given hypergraph partition solution.
 This directory contains the Julia implementation of SpecPart.
+SpecPart can be accessed [here](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/blob/main/SpecPart/SpecPart_final_submission.pdf).

 # Requirements #